slouloudis/reading-notes/README.md

 #### Other tools
 - GIT - Version control.
-- NPM - Package manager to instal packages.
+- NPM - Package manager to install packages.
 Requires Node.JS - Look up.
 Node Package Manager.
 Packages - code that does a specific thing - framework, libraries.
 - Yarn - Same as NPM share the same repo's
 - Markdown.
 Like this!
 - Browser Dev tools